-The Australian Government Department of Agriculture and Water Resources reserves the right to review the import policy after the first year of trade or when there is reason to believe that the pest or phytosanitary status in Korea has changed.
+The Australian Government Department of Agriculture and Water Resources will review the import policy after the first year of trade.
+In addition, the department reserves the right to review the import policy as deemed necessary, such as when there is reason to believe that the pest or phytosanitary status in Korea has changed.